liesware/meliora/README.md

 * Add LKM

-if I can help you in something just let know, liesware 4t hotmail d0t com
+if I can help you in something just let know, liesware 4t hotmail d0t com , or if you want to contribute/improve or if you have a better idea please write me.